A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (1809) Carl Friedrich Gauss , \emph{Theoria motus corporum coelestium in sectionibus conicis solem ambientium}, Frid.
-Perthes \& I. H. Besser, Hamburg.
-For an English translation of the original Latin, see \emph{Theory of the motion of the heavenly bodies moving about the sun in conic sections: a translation of Gauss's ``Theoria motus."
-With an appendix}, translated by Charles Henry Davis, Little, Brown, and Co., Boston, 1857. { Cited in \textsc{Isenkrahe 1888} and \textsc{1897} .} Without dwelling on its origin in celestial mechanics, the ``Kepler problem" is to solve for $E$ in the equation
+{ For an English translation of the original Latin, see \emph{Theory of the motion of the heavenly bodies moving about the sun in conic sections: a translation of Gauss's ``Theoria motus."
+With an appendix}, translated by Charles Henry Davis , Little, Brown, and Co., Boston, 1857 (\href{https://archive.org/details/theoryofmotionof00gausrich/theoryofmotionof00gausrich/page/n33/mode/2up}{Internet Archive}).}